liviucotfas/ase-web-and-cloud-applications-security/10 - Vulnerabilities - CSRF (Cross-Site Request Forgery).md

 3. Notice that in the "Data" folder the application already includes the necessary database migrations.

-4. Create an SQL Server database and update the connection string in `appsettings.json`.
+4. Create an SQL Server database (such as "ism-csrf") and update the connection string in `appsettings.json`.

 5. Run the application.